'Meticulous planning, domestic knowledge & global expertise' - How CFG India CEO Damian Willoughby helped concoct Mumbai City FC's ISL success! | Goal.com

 Now, the appointment of Lobera made sense in many ways, since the Spaniard's all-out, attacking style of football was not only a proven success in the ISL but also fist in with the type of football CFG wanted to identify itself with (Manchester City and Pep Guardiola anyone?).
 It was a perfect marriage in many ways.
 And credit must go to Willoughby and his team for providing Lobera with all the tools to do his job.

 "We constructed a squad capable of competing at the upper echelons of the league.
 Again our recruitment of Sergio (Lobera) was a perfect alignment in many ways.
 Because at his core, he is so succinctly aligned with the vision and the philosophy we have at the Group.
-Playing beautiful football, wanting to play open, attractive and expansive brand that is entertaining to the people.
-But also he is a proven winner and we are excited about the opportunity to be really competitive.
-We have done that.
+Playing beautiful football, wanting to play an open, attractive and expansive brand of football that is entertaining to the people.
+But also he is a proven winner and we were excited about the opportunity to be really competitive from the outset and we have done that.

-"We have consistently stayed true to our philosophy he has as a coach and CFG has as an organisation or group.
-I think we are really proud not only because we won the Shield but in the style in which we did it was pleasing.
-People across our organisation have enjoyed us playing the brand of football," he explained.
+"We have consistently stayed true to our philosophy that he has as a coach and CFG has as an organisation.
+I think we are really proud not only because we won the Shield but in the style in which we did it was so pleasing.
+People across our group have enjoyed us playing our signature brand of football," he explained.

 The best possible environment for football